Skip to main content

 Home Prices & Cost of Living

 In terms of the cost of living between these two cities, which includes monthly expenses such as utilities, food, transportation, healthcare and taxes, it’s essentially the same as they are so close in distance.
-As compared to other states, Florida’s overall cost of living comes in at 1.9% above the nation’s average.
+As compared to other states, Florida’s overall cost of living was 0.5% below the nation’s average for the 3rd quarter of 2025.

 Activities & Things to Do